John Chalker Crosbie

-Sir John Chalker Crosbie (11 September 1876 – 5 October 1932) was a Newfoundland merchant and politician.
+Sir John Chalker Crosbie (September 11, 1876 – October 5, 1932) was a Newfoundland merchant and politician.
+Elected to the House of Assembly in 1908, he would go on to serve as Prime Minister of Newfoundland for six days and later as a minister in two administrations.

+Early life and business career

+Crosbie was born on September 11, 1876 in Brigus as the son of George Graham Crosbie and Martha Ellen (née Chalker).
 An aggressive and energetic entrepreneur, he created a fortune (which he lost) and started the Crosbie dynasty.
 His son, Chesley Crosbie, and grandson, John Crosbie were both affluent politicians.
 In 1900 Crosbie founded Crosbie and Co. and by 1920 was one of the leading fish exporters in Newfoundland.

+Politics

 He entered politics as MHA for Bay de Verde in 1908.
 After Edward Morris resigned at the end of 1917, Crosbie served as Prime Minister in a caretaker capacity until 5 January 1918, when William Lloyd took office.
 He was Minister of Shipping in 1919 and Minister of Finance and Customs under Prime Minister Walter Monroe from 1924 to 1928.

 Crosbie was knighted KBE in 1919.